cincospenguinos/CircleGa/README.md

 - [ ] Explore level design space created by the rules of the game
 - [ ] Change the text of the menu screen to whatever it is you decide, Andre
+- [ ] Create a set of levels that teach the level design space and how to properly play the game

 ### Code